mkmaslov/archsetup/README.md

 *References*: [official Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) and [USB drive creation](https://wiki.archlinux.org/title/USB_flash_installation_medium).

+**IMPORTANT! :** The installation medium contains GPG keys from Arch Linux developers.
+These keys are being renewed from time to time.
+This means one needs to create a new installation medium before every installation, otherwise `pacstrap` won't work.
+This can be resolved by running `pacman-keys --refresh-keys`, but it usually takes too long to finish.

 List all connected storage devices using `sudo lsblk -d` and choose the drive that will be used as an installation medium (further `/dev/sdX`).
 Unmount all of the selected drive's partitions and wipe the filesystem:
 ```
 for partition in /dev/sdX?*; do sudo umount -q $partition; done